Our contact details

 In this respect, we comply with the European laws pertaining to the protection of personal data, and particularly the General Data Protection Regulation number 2016/679 of April 27, 2016 (also known as the GDPR).
+Since the UK left the European Union on December 31, 2020, we also comply with the UK General Data Protection Regulation (also known as the UK GDPR) of January 1, 2021.
+Hence forth both regulations will be referred to as the GDPR.

-The purpose of this paragraph is to inform the persons concerned (hereinafter “you” or “your”) in a clear, complete and straightforward manner about how Valtus, as the controller, collects and uses the personal data pertaining to you (hereinafter “Personal Data”) and the means you have to control this use and exercise your rights relating thereto.
+The purpose of this paragraph is to inform the persons concerned (hereinafter “you” or “your”) in a clear, complete and straightforward manner about how Valtus, as the data controller, collects and uses the personal data pertaining to you (hereinafter “Personal Data”) and the means you have to control this use and exercise your rights relating thereto.

 What does this policy cover?